sayhellocelina/seventeen-one/README.md

 # seventeen-one
-work done in class on 17.1
+CSS Bootstrap activities in class on 17.1

+classwork by Celina Munoz